 XML is a markup language and a file format.
 It’s a set of codes that describes the text in the digital format.

 How XML Feed Works?

 This data file includes information about the product you sell.
-Name, category, description, price and delivery date all that information is included in the data file.
+Name, category, description, price, and delivery date all that information is included in the data file.
 With XML Feed you can transfer data between systems.

-But also, some Shopify merchants can put paid ads to gain visibility and get higher ranking on Google.
+But also, some Shopify merchants can put paid ads to gain visibility and get a higher ranking on Google.

 Merchants that want to upload their products on Google Shopping have some requirements.
 Google is asking for:

 Have a refund policy and terms of service visible on the website.